HowTo: Magic Mirror – set up autostart

 PS Of course I'm happy about a donation, but I'm also happy to help you. 🙂

 I had the same problem.
-In the end it was due to the ProcessManager's autostart.
-It wasn't set up correctly. “sudo pm2 startup” was not sufficient for me.
-After I entered “pm2 startup” a command was displayed that I had to execute once.
+In the end it was the Autostart of the ProcessManager.
+It wasn't set up correctly. "sudo pm2 startup" was not sufficient for me.
+After I entered "pm2 startup" I was shown another command that I had to run once.

-I couldn't set it up using “sudo pm2 startup”.
-After “pm2 startup” a command was displayed in the command line that I had to execute.
+I couldn't set it up with "sudo pm2 startup".
+After "pm2 startup" I was presented with a command in the command line that I had to run.
 Now the ProcessManager works correctly including booting the MagicMirror.

-I don't know if the problem has been solved yet.
-For me, the ProcessManager autostart was not “set up” correctly.
-I had to type “pm2 startup” instead of “sudo pm2 startup”.
-A command was then displayed in the console, which I executed.
-The ProcessManager now works correctly, including booting the MagicMirror.
+3. I don't know if the problem has already been solved.
+The autostart of the ProcessManager was not set up correctly for me.
+I had to type "pm2 startup" instead of "sudo pm2 startup".
+Then the console showed me a command that I ran.
+Now the ProcessManager works correctly, including booting the MagicMirror.